Diogo Jota: 2017–19: Premier League promotion and Europa League finish

-On 25 July 2017, Jota moved to English Championship club Wolverhampton Wanderers on a season-long loan.
+On 25 July 2017, Jota signed for EFL Championship club Wolverhampton Wanderers on a season-long loan.
 He scored his first goal on 15 August, in a 3–2 away win over Hull City.
 On 30 January 2018, it was announced that a permanent deal with Jota had been agreed for a reported €14 million, being made effective on 1 July.
 He scored a career-best 17 league goals in his first year, ranking fifth in the league top scorer charts, as Wolves achieved promotion to the Premier League as champions; due to English Football League regulations, he wore his legal surname on his jersey in the Championship but was able to change it to "Diogo J" after the feat.

 Jota made his debut in the Premier League on 11 August 2018, playing the full 90 minutes in a 2–2 home draw against Everton.
 He scored his first goal in the competition on 5 December, helping the hosts come from behind to beat Chelsea 2–1.
 His second came four days later, in a win at Newcastle United by the same scoreline.

-On 19 January 2019, Jota netted three times in the 4–3 home victory over Leicester City – his second career hat-trick.
+On 19 January 2019, Jota scored three times in the 4–3 home victory over Leicester City – his second career hat-trick.
 In the process, he became only the second Portuguese player to achieve the feat in the Premier League after Cristiano Ronaldo 11 years earlier.
 This was a first-ever for the club in the competition and a first for the club in the top flight of English football since John Richards, against the same opposition, in the Football League First Division in October 1977.
-On 16 March 2019, Jota scored a goal in a 2–1 win against Manchester United in the 2018–19 FA Cup, to help Wolves reach their first semi-final in the competition since 1997–98.
+On 16 March 2019, Jota scored the winning goal in a 2–1 win against Manchester United in the 2018–19 FA Cup, to help Wolves reach their first semi-final in the competition since 1997–98.